-The Oregon Department of Environmental Quality will convene an advisory committee beginning December 2017, for developing a revised Willamette Basin Mercury TMDL.
+The Oregon Department of Environmental Quality is convening an advisory committee to develop a revised Willamette Basin Mercury TMDL.

 In September 2006, EPA approved DEQ’s mercury TMDL for the entire Willamette Basin.
 DEQ developed the TMDL to meet a mercury criterion in place at the time.
 Northwest Environmental Advocates filed a lawsuit in 2012, which argued the validity of the mercury TMDL and EPA’s approval of the TMDL.
 In April 2017, the US District Court issued a ruling requiring EPA to revise the TMDL by April 2019, and allowing the 2006 TMDL to remain in effect until EPA issues or approves the revised TMDL.